hd-UQ/cd_dynamax/Goals.md

             - [Reduced Graham, Elhadad + Albers model](https://www.sciencedirect.com/science/article/abs/pii/S0025556423000202?via%3Dihub)
                 - A version available [in arxiv](https://arxiv.org/abs/2006.05034)
                 - this is clearly an ODE!
-- UQ
-    - How to deal with MLE vs MAP
-        - Definition of log-priors and how to use them

-- For latest package branch and environment
-    - Why is diffeqsolve giving errors?
+    - Plan for data with multiple trajectories and train/validation splits.
+        - Revise fit_SGD to have a validation option:
+            - train and validation data (preliminary existing in add_validation branch)

 ### Longer term ideas